hslau44/disaster-response/README.md

 # Disaster Response Pipeline Project

+This repository is Udacity Data engineering project.
+To help responding the messages received during the disaster, this web app is built to help the user(Analyst) to classify a piece message into specific category(ies), so that the user can forward the message to the corresponding disaster relief agencies.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.